Workshop Model Making @ Chaing Rai

 Through this workshop, participants gained insights into bamboo’s potential applications, and the event fostered an understanding of

-Photo Process :
+Photo Gallery :